10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 Mama Mio Tummy Rub Butter

 They say “prevention is key” for all things skin-related.
 So, investing in a good body moisturizer during pregnancy is helpful.
-Many belly butters, oils, and belly lotions are marketed to help prevent stretch marks, but none have been scientifically proven to 100% work since stretch marks can be genetic.5 However, it never hurts to try, and moisturizing your growing skin is good.
-A few stretch mark creams, like body butters and oils I recommend are Burt’s Bees Mama Bee Belly ButterMotherlove Pregnant Belly Oil, Palmer’s Cocoa Butter, and my very fave, Mama Mio’s line of products.
+Many belly butters, oils, and belly lotions are marketed to help prevent stretch marks, but none have been scientifically proven to work 100% since stretch marks can be genetic.5 However, it never hurts to try, and moisturizing your growing skin is good.
+A few stretch mark creams I recommend are Burt’s Bees Mama Bee Belly ButterMotherlove Pregnant Belly Oil, Palmer’s Cocoa Butter, and my very fave, Mama Mio’s line of products.

 3. Bath Pregnancy Flakes